 Someone who did not make deposits into a retirement account or who didn’t accumulate a pension, may claim a share of the pension or retirement account their spouse funded during their marriage.
 Generally speaking, any money deposited during the marriage and interest that accrues on it will be subject to division, while deposits made prior to the marriage.

 The attorneys at Denis M. Gravel & Associates, P.C. can assist with ensuring that you receive a fair share of the retirement savings in your divorce.
-Call our firm for a free consultation – 847.855.8447
+Initial Consultations at no charge – 847-855-8447